Understanding Treatment For Vision Problems

 Compared to other forms of vision correction, Laser Eye Surgery is in its infancy.
 At the end of the last century we saw PRK/LASEK introduced in the UK, soon to be followed by LASIK, and more recently the revolutionary ReLEx SMILE procedure—first offered here at London Vision Clinic.

-Today, Laser Eye Surgery is the most popular elective procedure in the world.
+Today, Laser Eye Surgery is the most popular elective procedure globally.
 With a range of treatments able to correct a variety of conditions and even the highest prescriptions, more and more people each year are deciding to have the surgery and live a life free of glasses and contacts.

 Laser Eye Surgery offers a permanent solution to myopic symptoms.
-PRK/LASEK and LASIK are both effective forms of treatment which involve reshaping the cornea and changing the path of refracted light.
-Despite common myths surrounding Laser Eye Surgery, the procedures mentioned above actually come with less risk than with wearing contact lenses.
+PRK/LASEK and LASIK are effective forms of treatment that involve reshaping the cornea and changing the path of refracted light.
+Despite common myths surrounding Laser Eye Surgery, the procedures mentioned earlier come with less risk than wearing contact lenses.